evomimic/holo-health/hm/healthcare-market-hApp.md

 * `withdrawOffer` -- removes an _offer_ from the market.
 Note that _offers_ are not deleted and withdrawing an _offer_ has no affect on any _agreements_ that have previously been linked to that _offer_.
 This function can optionally specify a an `endDate`.
 If no `endDate` is provided, the _offer_ is withdrawn immediately (i.e., it's `isActive` attribute is set to `false`)..
 * `myOffers: [Offer]` -- allows _healthcare providers_ to retrieve the list of all of their offers.
 This function relies on offers having been anchored with _provider_ tags and _offerType_ tags.
 * `availableOffers: [Offer]`-- allows _consumers_ to retrieve the list of all of the offers in the marketplace, filtered by _offerType_
 * `acceptOffer`-- allows a _consumer_ to accept an offer.
+Doing so:
-Doing so will trigger the creation of a new instance of the _Health Service Delivery (hsd)_ hApp for which only the person who accepted the offer and the Healthcare Provider that posted the offer are added as members.
+   * will trigger the creation of a new instance of the _Health Service Delivery (hsd)_ hApp((../hsd/healthcare-service-delivery-hApp.md) for which only the person who accepted the offer and the Healthcare Provider that posted the offer are added as members.
+   * the creation of an _agreement_ within the _hsd_, signed by the _consumer_, that includes a hash reference to the _offer_ signed by the _healthcare provider_

 A `getOffer` _bridge function_ is provided so the _Health Service Delivery hApp_ can retrieve information about the _offer_ associated with an _agreement_.